 You can join the fight against poverty.

-Opportunities include individual and group tasks, one-time or recurrent commitments, and a variety of roles across the agency.
+Opportunities for volunteers age 13+ include individual and group tasks, one-time or recurrent commitments, to support individuals and families experiencing a financial crisis.